Andrew-Mackay/laravel-vue-spa-blog/README.md

 - Change `npm install` to `npm install --no-bin-links`
 - Run `npm install -g cross-env`
 - Add `innodb_use_native_aio=0` to `laradock/mysql/my.conf` under the section `mysqld`
+- Navigate to the IP address of the default machine that docker uses in your browser instead of `localhost`